verronpro/blog/_posts/2023-09-01-diagram-as-code.md

 description: "Why diagrams‑as‑code scales better than drag‑and‑drop tools, with PlantUML and Graphviz examples you can embed and version alongside code."
 ---

-In several of my projects, I’ve integrated **Graphviz** and **PlantUML** into the development and documentation workflows.
+In several of my projects, I've integrated **Graphviz** and **PlantUML** into the development and documentation workflows.
 These tools allow diagrams to be described and stored in plain text format — a practice often referred to as *Diagrams as Code*.

 While traditional tools like draw\.io or Visio are familiar and visual, they don’t scale well in collaborative environments.
 In contrast, diagram DSLs (domain-specific languages) make it possible to treat visuals like any other code artifact: version-controlled, diffable, and automation-friendly.